 The second company I started was Net Enforcers, Inc (NEI).
-The idea originally started out as an eBay monitoring service for grey market sales in the consumer electronics industry (an early version of our website can be found here) but soon grew into a wide range of technology and services solving a very big problem.
+The idea originally started out as an eBay monitoring service for grey market sales in the consumer electronics industry (an early version of our website can be found here) but soon grew into a wide range of technology and services, solving a very big problem.
 Although we began the company as a service provider, NEI quickly pivoted to develop its own unique technology platform around grey/black market e-commerce detection and enforcement.
 We had no idea that over time, NEI would slowly transform itself into a leader in the world of cybercrime and online fraud detection.
 Creating successful platforms in markets that have yet to exist has become a hallmark of my professional career!

 Profitable and rapidly-growing, a trusted friend recommended that we try to raise outside money to help scale from our 60-person operation into a full enterprise.
 Our technology portal was sophisticated and innovative and our clients were in love with our innovation plan.

 Instead of finding money, we were welcomed in the market with a few acquisition offers – quite a surprise to say the least.
 While it was never my intention to sell the company, it was a very difficult decision to make.
-When you’re earning more than $1 million a year, it’s hard to just say, “Let’s sell!” and it took me a few months to figure this all out.
+When you’re earning more than $1 million a year profit, it’s hard to just say, “Let’s sell!” and it took me a few months to figure this all out.
 The last known version of our corporate website before we sold NEI can be found here.

-After courting multiple acquisition offers (including one from Kleiner Perkins, the top shelf venture capital firm), I decided to sell Net Enforcers to a technology company called Intersections, Inc. I decided to sell NEI to Intersections because I respected its CEO and I looked up to him as a mentor.
+After courting multiple acquisition offers (including one from Kleiner Perkins, the top-shelf venture capital firm), I decided to sell Net Enforcers to a technology company called Intersections, Inc. I decided to sell NEI to Intersections because I respected its CEO, and I looked up to him as a mentor.
 I also liked his idea of growing a combined billion-dollar enterprise together.
 I signed the Letter of Intent in March of 2007 and spent more than eight months in due diligence – Intersections spent more than a million dollars in legal fees during the course of the acquisition of Net Enforcers.
 The deal closed in November of that year.
 An article on the acquisition can be found here.